You can help by letting us know if you see a streetlight, illuminated traffic sign or bollard that is not working.

 What will happen

 We have identified key areas of the county that have lighting columns coming to the end of their structural life.
-These units are being replaced with additional funding from the Department of Transport (DFT).
 We will be using the newest technology including LED lights.

 How will the lights be replaced?